 Traces Robert Lee Madison's "Cullowhee Idea" from 1889 to the present.
 Highlights WCU's continuing mission of regional service.

-Two other cases feature the Mountain Heritage Award winners for 2014: Davy Arch and the Bethel Rural Community Organization
+2 lobby other cases feature the Mountain Heritage Award winners for 2016: George Frizzell and Dogwood Crafters.

 Online Exhibits (open in a new window)